vippsas/vipps-order-management-api/vipps-order-management-api.md

 | `General`                     | If none of the other categories fit the use case for the link, a *General* category can be used.
 This is a link to a location that contains any kind of information pertinent to the order. | ![show more info example](images/show-more-info.png) ![show more info example](images/show-more-info-img.png)|

 ### Images

-With Vipps Order Management API you can upload an Image that is shown on the transaction in the Vipps app.
-When adding an `Image` along with a `Category`, the Image needs to already exist.
-This means that the Image needs to be uploaded first.
-After uploading a image to the [`POST:/images`](https://developer.vippsmobilepay.com/api/order-management#tag/Image/operation/postImage) endpoint, the newly uploaded image's `ImageId` needs be used in the Categories API.
+With the Order Management API, you can upload an image that is shown on the transaction in the Vipps app.
+When adding an `Image` along with a `Category`, the `Image` needs to already exist.
+This means that the image needs to be uploaded first.
+After uploading an image to the [`POST:/images`](https://developer.vippsmobilepay.com/api/order-management#tag/Image/operation/postImage) endpoint, the newly uploaded image's `ImageId` needs be used in the Categories API.